tomarrell/rust-elias-fano/README.md

 Elias-Fano encoding in Rust

 ## License
-MIT licensed, see LICENSE.txt for more details.
+MIT licensed, see LICENSE for more details.